balajipcbe/balpal.github.io/ImageClassification.md

 ## 12. When might you want your activations to not have these two properties?
   In case binary classification problems, we do not want activations to follow these properties.
 Higher activation belongs to one category otherwise it does belong to other category.

-## 13. Calculate thh exp and softmax columns of figure 5-3 yourself.
+## 13. Calculate the exp and softmax columns of figure 5-3 yourself.
 |Activation|	Exp	|Softmax|
 |----------|---------|-------|
 |0.02|	1.02020134	|0.222098944|